Did you know you can syndicate content across your site? This means you can share the content of one page with other pages and sites.

 Your target pages will "inherit" syndicated content from your source page, so it's beneficial to spend a few minutes reviewing that content and tidying it as necessary before sharing it.

-NOTE: This process assumes familiarity with the Online Community CSM and Page Designer pages and Super Admin permissions.
+NOTE: This process assumes familiarity with the CMS and Page Designer pages and Super Admin permissions.

 To prepare content for syndication:

-- Open your site and navigate to the page that has content that you want to syndicate.
+- Navigate to the page that has content that you want to syndicate.

 - Review the content and note any changes you want to make.